cockroachdb/docs/src/current/cockroachcloud/managing-cmek.md

 1. In your cloud provider's KMS platform, revoke CockroachDB {{ site.data.products.cloud }}'s access to your CMEK key at the IAM level, either by removing the authorization the cross-account IAM role or by removing the cross-account IAM role's permission to access the key.

    This will **not** immediately stop your cluster from encrypting and decrypting data, which does not take effect until you update your cluster in the next step.
 That is because CockroachDB does not use your CMEK key to encrypt/decrypt your cluster data itself.
-CockroachDB {{ site.data.products.dedicated }} accesses your CMEK key to encrypt/decrypt a key encryption key (KEK).
+CockroachDB {{ site.data.products.advanced }} accesses your CMEK key to encrypt/decrypt a key encryption key (KEK).
 This KEK is used to encrypt a data encryption key (DEK), which is used to encrypt/decrypt your application data.
 Your cluster will continue to use the already-provisioned DEK until you make the Cloud API call to revoke CMEK.

 1. Your cluster will continue to operate with the CMEK until you update it to revoke CMEK.
 To revoke access: